 Jurisdiction(s) in which the mechanism applies and the legal basis on which the mechanism rests.

-For gTLDs the arbitration will be conducted in the English language and will occur in Los Angeles County, California.
+For gTLDs the arbitration will be conducted in the English language and will occur in Los Angeles County, California, USA.

 For ccTLDs with contracts the jurisdiction needs to be agreed to by both parties.
 If no agreement can be reached the jurisdiction is usually New York, New York, USA.